AlaskaAirlines/auro-nav/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: '[feature summary]'
-labels: 'auro-breadcrumb, Type: Feature, not-reviewed'
+labels: 'auro-nav, Type: Feature, not-reviewed'
 ---

 ## Is your feature request related to a problem?
 Please describe.